LinkedInLearning/ai-powered-development-with-the-anthropic-api-6049000/README.md

 ## Course Description

+AI APIs provide powerful ways to build intelligent applications, but leveraging them effectively requires skillful prompt engineering and API knowledge.
+In this course, you'll gain hands-on experience with API requests, learn best practices for structuring prompts, and compare AI model capabilities.
+Learn to integrate AI into your development workflow.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.